 Only about 1,000 trekkers a year trek this place, compared to over 35,000 in the Everest Region of Khumbu, so it is possible to walk blissfully all day and see nobody else.
 Most people you will meet will be in camping groups, but you may meet some small private groups of teahouse trekkers with their guides and porters.
 Note that there is considerable exposure on many of the tracks, so don’t go if you have vertigo or a fear of heights.
 This matrilineal Limbu (‘the bearer of bows and arrows’) homeland is not highly populated, particularly on the south side, and the people follow animist, Buddhist, and some Hindu beliefs.
 Phale and Ghunsa on the northern side are uniquely Tibetan in architecture and religious practice, but surprisingly, the general lack of outward religious signs that characterize the Khumbu region, for instance.
 There is a focus on tongba, a local drink: warm millet beer served in brass-decorated wooden pots with a straw.
 The Kanchenjunga Trek can be done entirely as a lodge trek in September-October-November and in March-April-May.
 At the start and end of these periods, there may be some lodges closed, particularly at higher altitudes.
 Always inquire before relying on these notes.
 There are toilets in nearly all places, and phone access is limited on the south side.
 Wilderness Excursion provides tents just in case the lodges are closed, with light meals.

 The Kanchenjunga range consists of five individual peaks, of which Kanchenjunga II is the highest among them.
 People from the Kanchenjunga Region believe this mountain is sacred, as well as the five treasures of snow in the form of gold, silver, gems, grain, and holy books on each different summit.
 Joe Brown and George Band, part of the British expedition team, first conquered the summit of Kanchenjunga in 1955.
 The entire range generates four different glaciers, which result in a couple of famous rivers for rafting in Nepal.
 This is basic Kanchenjunga information.
-Now let us discuss a bit about Kanchenjunga Circuit Trekking, which is conducted in the state of Kanchenjunga, Nepal.
+Now, let us discuss a bit about the Kanchenjunga Circuit Trekking, which is conducted in the state of Kanchenjunga, Nepal.
 The first thing foreigners need to know is that trekking in Kanchenjunga is declared a restricted area trekking region in Nepal with a strict policy of controlled tourism, which clearly states that one needs to obtain a special restricted area permit as well as be accompanied by a Nepali citizen before trekking in Kanchenjunga.
 Since trekkers possess special permits, there is no necessity for a Trekker's Information Management System (TIMS) card, although a conservation area project entry permit card is mandatory to obtain.
 If trekking the Kanchenjunga Circuit were on one’s to-do list, then it would be fruitful to obtain information about Kanchenjunga.

 A teahouse-based trek to Kanchenjunga is now encouraged and promoted.
 The government of Nepal is emphasizing the development of infrastructure in Kanchenjunga to support the local economy and its involvement in the tourism sector.
 Trekking in Kanchenjunga can be one of the most adventurous treks, with close interaction with Tibetan refugees whose settlement is along the Kanchenjunga Circuit.